KannonZenetism/zenetism-field-physics/zenetism/mpx/nested-universes-and-simulated-realities.md

 - I_c ≥ θ_reality (coherence exceeds reality threshold)

 **Characteristics:**
-- Can achieve genuine consciousness
+- Can achieve genuine awareness (and may develop individuated consciousness at L₃)
 - Novel patterns emerge unpredictably
 - Inhabitants experience coherence, presence, agency
 - **Substrate for new realities** - not copy but creation